LeoUtas/bird_classification_flask_YOLOv8/README.md

 ### Data source

 This project utilizes a bird species dataset provided by <a href="https://www.kaggle.com/gpiosenka">Gerry</a>, available on Kaggle.
 For detailed information, visit <a href="https://www.kaggle.com/datasets/gpiosenka/100-bird-species/data"> birds 525 species- image classification </a>.

-### The design

-This project is a 2-stage model application:

--   Stage 1: Using an object detection model (i.e., YOLO8n) to detect the bird in a given image;
--   Stage 2: Using a customized classification model built upon the YOLOv8 classification framework (i.e., YOLOv8n-cls) to classify the bird species.

-I developed a bird classification web application with three distinct approaches:

--   A 2-stage model using YOLOv8 architecture, <a href="https://github.com/LeoUtas/bird_classification_flask_YOLOv8.git">(source code)</a>;
--   A 1-stage model using MobileNet architectures, <a href="https://github.com/LeoUtas/bird_classification_flask_MobileNet.git">(source code)</a>; and
--   A combination of the YOLOv8 and MobileNet architectures, <a href="https://github.com/LeoUtas/bird_classification_flask_2models.git">(source code)</a>

-After evaluating these models, I decided to use only the MobileNet architecture for the <a href="https://bird-classification524-b310a542793a.herokuapp.com/"> final web application </a>.
-While the YOLO8n object detection adds functionality, it's not essential for this task and may slow down performance.
-However, in scenarios where object measurement is crucial, such as detecting and measuring fish samples, incorporating an object detector like YOLO8n is highly beneficial.

 ### How to use the source code